-Provisional (temporary) admission may be granted to applicants who have not provided all documents required by the registration date.
+Provisional (temporary) admission may be granted to applicants who have not provided all documents required by the on-site registration dates.
 Students so admitted must supply the required documents within their first semester of enrollment.
 Once all required documents are received, students will be eligible for enrollment in future semesters.
-Provisional admission is not allowed during periods of early registration.
+Provisional admission is not allowed during periods of early online registration.